ripuns/SpineGuard/README.md

 ### 1.1.
 Purpose and Motivation

-In an era where many of us spend hours sitting at desks, poor posture has become a major health concern, leading to back pain, neck strain, and other musculoskeletal issues. **Pentabyte** is designed to be a non-intrusive, real-time posture coach.
+In an era where many of us spend hours sitting at desks, poor posture has become a major health concern, leading to back pain, neck strain, and other musculoskeletal issues. **SpineGuard** is designed to be a non-intrusive, real-time posture coach.
 It actively monitors how you sit and provides gentle reminders and data-driven insights to help you maintain a healthy posture throughout the day.

 The motivation behind this project is to leverage accessible technology (like Arduino and Raspberry Pi) and the power of machine learning to create a practical, affordable solution for a common health problem.